Please email us at firstname.lastname@example.org or call us at 1-800-259-7020

 The software should be flexible enough to slide into your current processes with as little disruption as possible.

-By clearly defining your dream processes, you can then be better informed to purchase a utility billing software that will make your processes even more efficient.
+By clearly defining your dream processes, you can then be better informed to purchase a utility billing software that will make your processes even more efficient, and make it easier for you to sell it to internal stakeholders.

 With that in mind, here are some of the points that we think are important to ask your potential utility billing tool other than those you’ve defined in your processes: